codeequity/codeEquity/docs/ceManual.md

 ### Provisional Equity (PEQ)

 In point of fact, *equity* is not earned in CodeEquity Ventures, but rather *provisional equity* is.
-Equity in a company requires the company to exist a legal entity such as an LLC or a Corporation.
+Equity in a company requires the company to exist as a legal entity such as an LLC or a Corporation.
 This is not a useful step for most early ventures, since it takes time and money to set up, time that is better spent on developing and testing the ideas for the venture.